ndreckshage/isomorphic/README.md

 - [Stylus](http://learnboost.github.io/stylus/)
 - [Gulp](http://gulpjs.com/)

 Frontend Node server uses express, with Stylus.
-This server will likely be relatively simple with the use of an external API.
+This server will likely be relatively simple with the use of an external API. **Support for [Critical CSS](https://developers.google.com/speed/pagespeed/service/PrioritizeCriticalCss)** by defining a critical CSS entry point in a route.

 Gulp is a stream-based build tool, which is simpler, and more efficient than Grunt.
+Gulp tasks are defined in outside of the project scaffold, but can be overwritten on a per app basis.

 ######Facebook...
 > "WHY SO MANY FACEBOOK TOOLS????" -- [Creator of Yet Another Framework](http://blog.tastejs.com/yet-another-framework-syndrome-yafs)

 React, Flux and Jest are all Facebook creations.
 There are plenty of other great tools out there.
 I've tried many to varying extents, and appreciate the simplicity + power of the Facebook stack.
 I think React is innovative, and a fun technology to use.
 There is also a huge benefit in knowing these tools are battle tested on one of the worlds most trafficked sites.
-These libraries are powerful, easy to use, and committed to performance.
+These libraries are powerful, and committed to performance.

 ###Executable

-*NOTE: WORK IN PROGRESS*
+*NOTE: WORK IN PROGRESS.*

+ONLY `isomorphic new <app-name>` (which installs [todo example](http://isomorphic-todo.frontendperformance.com/)) and `isomorphic server` today.

 ```sh
 isomorphic new <app-name> <options...>